mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 _THIS GUIDE IS WORK IN PROGRESS, PLEASE DO NOT FOLLOW ANYTHING HERE UNTIL THIS WARNING IS REMOVED_

+[//]: <This quickstart is work in progress, and new items are still being added.
+The development approach is that all known workarounds/configuration steps will be kept in the document until we have fully confirmed their fix (see MTC label).
+At which point, they will be removed.
+The same will apply for configuration/installation steps when blueprints for HDP or Fusion have been completed (see DAP-144).>

 Use this quickstart if you want to configure Fusion to connect to Hortonworks (HDP) and ADLS Gen2 storage/Databricks cluster.
 This guide will also include Live Hive on the HDP cluster, and Live Analytics on the ADLS Gen2/Databricks cluster.

 Please see the [Useful information](https://wandisco.github.io/wandisco-documentation/docs/troubleshooting/useful_info) section for additional commands and help.

 ## Prerequisites

+[//]: <We are still working out the minimum VM requirements, at the moment, we are with Standard D8 v3 ones.>
+[//]: <Issues with running out of disk space because of docker images filling up the root partition (see DAP-134).
+As such, we suggest adding a data disk for storage.
+Additional step is mentioned further down as to when this must be mounted with link to Microsoft documentation.
+If there is time, we could look to include all of these steps within this document.>

 To complete this lab exercise, you will need: